BunsDev/iMO/grant.md

 ### Milestones:

+  ETH public keys are 42 characters, Arbitrum's chainId starts with 42, sDAI's public key ends with 42🐝, `quid.eth`'s starts with 42.

-  This project seeks to extend the capabilities of Uniswap by introducing advanced financial instruments, thereby broadening its user base and utility.
-Furthermore, by adhering to the principles of decentralized finance and the UAGP Code of Conduct,  We believe that we can try something new in a way which may bring a lot of liquidity, and do so successfully, benefitting the entire Arbitrum ecosystem as a result, prioritizing transparency, and user empowerment.
+  This project seeks to extend the capabilities of decentralised finance by introducing simple financial instruments that solve a complex problem, while adhering to the principles of UAGP Code of Conduct (and the 42 Laws of Ma'at), prioritizing transparency, and user empowerment, bringing liquidity, benefitting the entire Arbitrum ecosystem as a result.

 ### Milestone 1 - audit and frontend: